Rail transport in Greece: Thessaloniki

-Proastiakos Thessalonikis is a commuter rail service consisting of two lines and serving much of the region of Macedonia.
-Line 1 operates from the New Railway Station to Platy and then Katerini and Larissa.
-Line 2 runs from the New Railway Station to Platy, Edessa and Florina.
-Both lines are standard gauge, and line 1 is electrified and double tracked whilst line 2 is not.
+The Thessaloniki Regional Railway, formerly the Thessaloniki Suburban Railway, is a commuter rail service consisting of three lines and serving much of the region of Macedonia.
+From the main railway station, Line 1 runs to Katerini and Larissa, Line 2 runs Edessa and Florina, and Line 3 runs to Serres and Drama.
+All three lines are standard gauge, but only Line 1 is electrified.

-The construction of Thessaloniki metro began in 2006 with the first phase of the project expected to be complete by 2023.
-The 9.6 km line will be owned and operated by Attiko Metro S.A.

 Patras

 Proastiakos Patras is a commuter rail system which operates on two lines.
 The first one runs from the town of Kato Achaia to the Central Railway Station and the second one from the suburb of Rio to the Central Railway Station.
 Despite operating on the old metre gauge network and having limited infrastructure, it is considered by the public and many experts as the best commuter rail in Greece.

 Thrace

-Proastiakos of Thrace was a commuter rail system which operated on 2009 until 2010.
-Operated from Alexandroupolis to Xanthi.
-Line is standard gauge.
-But on 3 February 2010 Proastiakos of Thace suspended.
+Proastiakos of Thrace was a commuter rail system which operated from 2009 until 2010.
+It operated on the standard gauge line from Alexandroupolis to Xanthi.
+On 3 February 2010 Proastiakos of Thrace was suspended.